MelanieT/TeensyCNC2/README.md

 ## TeensyCNC2

+### Note: this page, and the related code is still under development and will likely change when you least expect it.
+This notice will be removed when this project is ready for use.

 TeensyCNC2 is an updated version of [TeensyCNC](https://github.com/seishuku/TeensyCNC), which is a program created by Matt Williams that runs on a Teensy 3.2 board that's been retrofitted into a modified Cricut™ Mini in order to make it useful again.
 In an amazing display of corporate tone deafness, Provo Craft, the original makers of the Cricut™ Mini decided in 2018  to make it obsolete by shutting down the "[Craft Room](http://inspiration.cricut.com/cricut-craft-room-closing/)" on-line service needed to make the Cricut™ Mini function and leaving current owners, such as Matt's wife, unable to use it.
 Prior to this, Provo Craft had also sued and shut down at two makers of
 3rd party software intended to work with their products.
-And, as a middle finger to device hackers, use a form of encrypted communication to discourage anyone from trying to create software that can commnicate with their products.
+And, as a middle finger to device hackers, all of Provo Craft's devices seem to use a form of encrypted communication to discourage anyone from trying to create software that can commnicate with their products.

 However, Matt's ingenious "hack" completely bypasses all of Provo Craft's sneaky attempts to control how users can use their products by replacing the two PIC microcontollers inside the Cricut Mini with an inexpensive, Arm-based microcontroller board, the
 [Teensy 3.2](https://www.pjrc.com/store/teensy32.html).
 I came across Matt's work while I was working on my [LaserCut](https://github.com/wholder/LaserCut) program, which is a Java-based program designed to allow users to create 2D vector designs and then send them to laser, paper or vinyl cutters.
-While Matt's original code worked fine, I decided to rework it on order to make a few changes and improvements, such as:
+While Matt's original code worked fine, I decided to rework it in order to have a bit of fun, learn about how Matt's code worked and also to make a few changes and improvements, such as:

   - Rewriting the G-Code parser using a state machine to make it easier to extend and revise
   - Reversing the Y axis so that the origin of the cutting mat is the upper left rather than the lower left